 Once again, the full rules can be found on the C of E website here.
 The full rules detail exceptions, conditions for entry on the Roll, and other information not summarised above.
 Note that only lay people can be on the Roll.

-Any questions which can’t be answered by the information above can be directed to Chris Wallace-Tarry at Church House.
+Any questions which can’t be answered by the information above can be directed to the Database and Statistics Administrator at Church House.